Burrito Skillet

 I’m so ready to just stuff my face with all the warm, filling, very comfy food.
 It’s cold, it’s rainy, I’ve got my husband’s sweater on, my socks rolled up, and well, I’m more than ready to put on my fat pants – they’ve had a few months off, and it’s time to break into them again.
 Sounds like a perfect time to make some easy, cheesy dinner skillets, right?

-And this skillet right here?
+And this burrito skillet right here?
 It has all of the good stuff: flavorful, taco-seasoned ground beef, tomatoes, beans, cheese, avocado, sour cream… if you’re in the mood for a warm, cozy, nourishing meal, you’ve got to try this!
 And one of the best parts is, you can make it in about half an hour.
-It’s perfect for making healthy comfort food on the fly, whether you’ve had a long day at work, or you just want to spend the maximum amount of weekend time weekending instead of making dinner.
+It’s perfect for making comfort food on the fly, whether you’ve had a long day at work, or you just want to spend the maximum amount of weekend time weekending instead of making dinner.

 From top: Ground beef, seasonings, olive oil, onion, kidney beans, shredded cheese, tortilla pieces, tomatoes.